sashetophizika/hyprscratch/README.md

 ### Extra hyprscratch commands:

-* `cycle`: cycles between non-special scratchpads in the order they are defined in the config file.
+* `cycle`: cycles between non-special scratchpads in the order they are defined in the configuration file.

-* `hideall`: hides all scratchpads, useful mostly for stacked ones.
+* `hideall`: hides all scratchpads, useful mostly when stacking multiple of them.

-* `reload`: reparses changes to the config file without restarting the daemon.
+* `reload`: re-parses the configuration file without restarting the daemon.

-* `get-config`: prints out the parsed config, useful for debugging potential syntax issues.
+* `get-config`: prints out the parsed configuration, useful for debugging potential syntax issues.

 ## Other Relevant information
+The program doesn't use Hyprland's special workspace by default, it uses workspace 42.

 To find the title needed for a scratchpad, run `hyprctl clients` and check the `initialTitle` field.
 An incorrect title results in the scratchpad not being hidden and a new one being spawned instead.

 Terminal applications often all use the title of the terminal emulator.
 Usually the title can be set with the `--title` flag to differentiate them.